MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/quickstart.md

 Refer to the `NetworkManager::Initialize()` code in [NetworkManager.cpp](https://github.com/PlayFab/PlayFabParty/blob/docs/android/PartySampleNetworkCommon/lib/NetworkManager.cpp) in the demo app for a complete sample.

- The next step is to Create and Connect to a Party Network.
+The next step is to create a Party Network and connect to it.

 ## Create a Party Network

 A Party Network is a secured collection of one or more devices and their authorized users that the game creates for the purpose of exchanging chat or data communication.
 This typically aligns with a game's multiplayer session or chat "lobby" concept.
 You can only send messages to players inside your own network.

 The following code snippet shows how we can create a Party Network.